-Table 2 gives the proportions of guilty decisions as a function of group and analysis method (SIZE vs. FIT).
+ERPs.
+Quantitative analysis: Table 2A below gives the proportions of guilty decisions as a function of group and analysis method (SIZE vs. FIT).
 Also presented are results with RT-BOOT, an analysis of the differences in RTs, probe minus irrelevant, as it is expected that the RT to the irrelevant stimuli should increase due to performance of the covert acts in the countermeasure group.
-Table 3 gives the results of Experiment 1 in terms of the signal detection theoretical parameter, A', based on Grier (1971).
-This is a function of the distance between a receiver operating characteristic curve and the main diagonal of a receiver operating characteristic plot of hits and false alarms.
+Table 2B below gives the results of Experiment 1 in terms of the signal detection theoretical parameter, A', based on Grier (1971).
+This is a function of the distance between a Receiver Operating Characteristic curve and the main diagonal of a Receiver Operating Characteristic plot of Hits and False Alarms.
 It makes no assumptions about the shape or variances of the distributions of the key variables (such as probe-irrelevant P300 amplitude differences).
-A' = 1/2 + ((y - x))(1+y-x)/4y(1-x)), where y is the hit rate and x is the false alarm rate.
+A' = $\frac{1}{2} + ((y-x)(1+y-x)/4y(1-x)); y = hit rate, x = false alarm rate.$